propelorm/Propel2/documentation/cookbook/multi-component-data-model.markdown

 Each schema file has to contain a `<database>` element with a `name` attribute.
 This name references the connection settings to be used for this database (and configured in the `runtime-conf.xml`), so separated schemas can share a common database name.

-Whenever you call a propel build taks, Propel will consider all these schema files and build the classes (or the SQL) for all the tables.
+Whenever you call a propel build tasks, Propel will consider all these schema files and build the classes (or the SQL) for all the tables.

 ## Understanding Packages ##